VWS-Python/vws-python/README.md

 # vws-python

-Python mock for Vuforia Web Services (VWS) API.
+Python mock for the Vuforia Web Services (VWS) API and the Vuforia Web Query API.

 ## Contributing